- Save up to 10% on holidays to Crete in 2019/2020

 Going to Crete?
 Find the best month to visit Crete based on the weather.

-Check Crete weather averages before you book your next holiday in 2018/2019.
-Today's maximum temperature in Crete is expected to be 23°C, while the average maximum temperature in October is 22°C. The holiday weather guide shown above is for Heraklion.
+Check Crete weather averages before you book your next holiday in 2019/2020.
+Today's maximum temperature in Crete is expected to be 16°C, while the average maximum temperature in February is 14°C. The holiday weather guide shown above is for Heraklion.

 More about Crete